 This quote tells us two things.
 In 1989 it was common for Italians to be circumcised for health reasons, but this didn't usually happen in infancy when Jewish circumcision is performed.

 Italian readers Roberto and Alessandro tell us that the current Italian circumcision rate is between 13% and 15%.
 Many young men are circumcised during their compulsory military service, where it is both free and readily available.
 The general feeling is that the rate is on its way up.
+More recently (2019), reader Davide, circumcised in infancy and now aged 37, tells us that in his school class of 15, 5 (including him) were circumcised.
+It seems clear that in Italy circumcision is becoming more and more popular.

 A much-discussed topic of Italian art in the Renaissance and Baroque periods is that Jesus, Isaac, John the Baptist and David are all depicted as uncircumcised even though everyone knew that they were circumcised.
 The Feast of Christ's Circumcision was a major Church festival, and depictions of the circumcision were common.
 (See our Circumcision in Art page.)
 Here is an even stranger example.